MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 ### What are we trying to do in this project?
 ---
-We are trying to locate a target ("what") in a picture and determine "where"  in the picture the target is located.
+We are trying to locate a target ("what") in an image and determine "where" in the image the target is located.
 For this we need to use a fully convolutional network (FCN) which retains spatial information, rather than a fully connected network which does not.

 A typical classification model only needs to understand what is in an image and does not retain pixel spatial information.
 However, in order to understand where an object class resides in an image we need keep the spatial information for each pixel and assign the pixels to each class.